 Yossi Shachar [Msc.
 Agric.]
 Head Agronomist & Eli Shalmon International marketing manager-Pelemix LTD

-The rapid development in the use of soilless culture in horticulture is in part mainly due to the tremendous progress made in the understanding of the growing processes and controlling factors of plants in a limited volume of growing media.
+The rapid development of the use of soilless culture in horticulture industry is in part mainly due to the tremendous progress in the understanding of the growing processes and controlling factors of plants in a limited volume of growing media.

-These understandings are the result of mutual efforts by farmers, farm managers, agronomists and research personnel throughout the world; part of which has yet to be described by the academic community.
+These understandings are the result of mutual global efforts by farmers, farm managers, agronomists and research personnel; part of which has yet to be described by the academic community.

 The natural properties (both physical and chemical) of the coir (coco fibers/cocos) as will be described in this article, makes it an ideal substrate suitable for the advanced technology of soilless culture.